Brush Recycling Center | Residential Brush Pick Up | Storm Cleanup | Free Mulch

 Only in catastrophic storms can brush be picked up without fee.
 This method is very limited and based only on the emergency decision by the City Manager through a formal statement of a storm-related emergency.
 All the rules for curbside recycling defined above will be enforced.
 If there is no formal statement from the City Manager, normal rules and processes apply.

 There is a reward for recycling your brush-- free mulch!
-(Residents must live inside Round Rock City limits and must prove residency by showing a current City of Round Rock water bill and valid drivers license to qualify for free mulch).
+(Residents must live inside Round Rock City limits and must prove residency by showing a current City of Round Rock water bill and valid drivers license to qualify for free mulch.
+Service provided inside City limits to City taxpayers only).
 Residents may take small pickup truck loads of mulch during the Center's hours of operation.
 No commercial vehicles, dump trucks or large trailers qualify for free residential mulch.
 Large amounts of mulch are also used in city parks for trees and landscape mulching.
 For details on how to apply mulch, visit our Tree Planting Page.

 Hours of operation: